amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Errors.md

 429 - Too Many Requests|	Too many requests hit the API too quickly.
 We recommend an exponential backoff of your requests.
 500, 502, 503, 504 - Server Errors|	Meraki was unable to process the request.

+## Error Responses

+Some of the response codes indicate exceptions where something has failed, or that there are missing or invalid parameters.
+**Recommendation**: Ensure that your code gracefully handles all possible API exceptions.

+**Insufificent response code**
-If the response code is not specific enough to determine the cause of the issue, error messages will be included in the response in JSON format, for example:
+If the response code is not specific enough to determine the cause of the issue, you can also check the error messages included in the response in JSON format.

 ```
 {